 As for the judicial action, UCC chairman Warren Anderson was arrested immediately as he came to India after the disaster.
 He was put under house arrest by Madhya Pradesh police but was given bail just after 6 hours, and was flown out of the country in a government plane allegedly on the orders of the then Chief Minister of the state.
 Later in 1991, Warren Anderson was charged with manslaughter by a local court of Bhopal & he was declared a “fugitive”.
 After exactly one year, the chief judicial magistrate of Bhopal and seven other employees of UCC were convicted with charges of death by negligence in 2010 by an Indian court.
 They were awarded imprisonment of two years each, but all of them got out on bail shortly.
 The victims of Bhopal gas tragedy said that verdict was too little, too late.

 After 30 long years of the black night in the history of Bhopal, nothing seems to change till date.
 The flash of the memories reflected in the dewy eyes of the elderly is still looking for an answer to the disaster that struck them.
 The disabled babies that take birth in the city hospital cry for a safer environment and cleaner air to breathe.

 People are still asking for full compensation claiming help was not enough at that time.
-There is also a big concern over the chemical abandoned at the plant, which continue to contaminate the groundwater and the soil, being really hazardous for the people living there.
-However, it has also been reported that the contamination was not caused by gas leak.
-Many localites claim that ground was used as the dumping ground for vicious chemicals for years, which is now taking a toll on the lives of people, animals and plants of the nearby places.
+There is also a big concern over the chemical abandoned at the plant, which continues to contaminate the groundwater and the soil, being really hazardous for the people living there.
+However, it has also been reported that the contamination was not caused by a gas leak.
+Many localities claim that ground was used as the dumping ground for vicious chemicals for years, which is now taking a toll on the lives of people, animals, and plants of the nearby places.